 On the other hand I have tons of friends who much prefer HomeChef for the exact opposite reason- it's all really hearty, familiar, mom's classic recipe type stuff…like meatloaf and mashed potatoes!

 We also sampled Hello Fresh (a great balance between the fancy flavors and comfort classics) before settling on our favorite: Plated.
-We found that Plated has a wide variety of recipes and a lot of them have elevated flavors beyond your average dinner, and choosing one meal doesn't eliminate other options like it did hen we used Blue Apron (this system at Blue Apron may have changed since we switched).
+(Check out their plans and menus) We found that Plated has a wide variety of recipes and a lot of them have elevated flavors beyond your average dinner, and choosing one meal doesn't eliminate other options like it did hen we used Blue Apron (this system at Blue Apron may have changed since we switched).

 The one thing that all of the above plans have in common is that their meals are NOT all focused on weight loss.

-Blue Apron does have a new option for Whole30, so that is related to a healthy lifestyle, but otherwise the calorie counts vary widely on the meals at each of the big name meal delivery services we have tried.
+Blue Apron does have a new option for Whole30 and Mediterranean Diet so that is related to a healthy lifestyle, but otherwise the calorie counts vary widely on the meals at each of the big name meal delivery services we have tried.

 Weight Loss Strategy #1: Losing weight with a standard meal delivery service: